TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 138/Psalms 138.3.md

 ---

-In the day that I called thou answeredst me, Thou didst encourage me with strength in my soul.
+In the day that I called, you answered me.
+You encouraged me with strength in my soul.